Week 2 of the Counting of the Omer - A reflective Study

 7 Churches – Smyrna

-The k’hal of Smyrna are not admonished at all by Yeshua.
-They were overcomers because they held fast to Yeshua and they were obedient to the Word of Adonai.
+The k’hal (gathering) of Smyrna are not admonished at all by Yeshua.
+They were overcomers because they held fast to Yeshua and they were obedient to the Word of HaShem.
 At the time they were surrounded with false teachers and those who claimed to be believers but were in fact from the synagogue of Satan.
-It was a time filled with an onslaught of falseness and underlying agenda to cause entrapment and sin.
+It was a time filled with an onslaught of falseness, deception and an underlying agenda to cause entrapment and sin.

 Myrrh is a burial spice and the word itself is related to the Hebrew word maror which means bitter.
 These bitter herbs are eaten at Unleavened bread and Passover to remind Israel of their suffering in Egypt.
 Smyrna knew this suffering and they knew of the victory in Yeshua's death for them.
 This myrrh became a fragrance of joy because of His resurrection, He was faithful unto death and this is was His call to Smyrna and His call to us.